YahyahusainKE/Yummy-Recipe/README.md

 #Yummy Recipe
-this is simple that uses App flask
+this is simple app that uses  flask